vincenzo-scotti/tts_api/README.md

     - directory to host the vocoder models;
     - directory to host the speaker embedding model.
 - `tts_api/` package with the api.
+- `TTS/` submodule with tts and vocoders code.
+- `GE2E-Speaker-Encoder/`submodule with speaker encoder code.

 For further details on the available models, refer to the `README.md` in the `resources/` directory.

 ## Environment

-To install all the required packages within an anaconda environment, run the following commands:
+To install all the required packages within an anaconda environment ans do a complete setup, run the following commands:

 ```bash
 # Create anaconda environment (skip cudatoolkit option if you don't want to use the GPU)